JyriLampio/configManagementProject/README.md

 Project for Configuration Management.
 ## Topic (Alpha Phase)

-My project will be a module that will deploy a Django production installation with a Web interface.
+This is a module that deploy's a Django production installation with a Web interface.
 Multiple users can register, log in and edit customer database.
 The project is in alpha phase and will require a lot more tuning.

 ## Features